 I had a vision.

 A woman with peaceful eyes came to me.
 Her face was cloudy, and then it was clear.
 She was beatific and strong.
-Her eyes met mine with deep love and acknowledgement of what I had been through.
-A thread, invisible and unbreakable, had connected me to the woman.
-I carried the sound of her hitting the ground inside my body, and this being had come to release me.
+Her eyes met mine with deep love and acknowledgement.
+A thread, invisible and unbreakable connected us--it was the woman in the yellow dress.
+I carried the sound of her hitting the ground inside my body, and her ghost had appeared to release me.
 When I told my friend, a Trappist monk, he said he saw no reason not to think that she had been an angel of peace.

 Today, coming out of the subway, I looked around for the towers.
 Like many New Yorkers, I have long used them as a compass downtown, to give me my bearings and help me figure out which way to walk, on my way to wherever I was going.
 Remembering they were gone, my heart caught again.

 I saw a policeman.
 He was young, dressed in a blue uniform, standing in the sun.
 I walked over and asked about the woman in the yellow dress.
 He said she had been pronounced dead at Bellevue.
-He also told me the same thing the psychologist had: suicides in New York are up this week.
+He also told me the same thing as the psychologist: suicides in New York are up this week.